rebecavalverde/help-docs/docs/en/general/google-docs.md

 You don't need a Flat account to create the music notation and, simply open our free add-on, enter your notation and click on "Insert".
 If you need help regarding the editor, [check out the dedicated help](/help/en/music-notation-software/).
 This add-on is a lite version of our [web-based & collaborative notation software](https://flat.io), and doesn't include all the options available in our dedicated tool.

+## How the notation tools work?

+You can discover all the tools available [on this dedicated help page](/help/en/music-notation-software/notation-features.html), and how to use them.

 ## How to edit the music notation?

 To edit your inserted notation, select the picture and re-open the add-on.
 To validate the changes and insert the updated music notation, click on the button *Edit*.